acecil/Shortcuts/README.md

 # Launch a shortcut

-Enter the global shortcut to display the application - Win + Q by default.
+Enter the global shortcut to display the application - Win + A by default.

 Enter some text to find the menu item or shortcut to launch.